strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 In this post, we'll dive into the essentials of developing a Kafka producer client that can send messages to a Strimzi-managed Kafka cluster.
 To illustrate these concepts, we'll walk through a basic example of a self-contained application that generates and produces messages to a specific Kafka topic.

+> This blog post assumes some basic Java knowledge or experience.
+> If you're new to Java, familiarizing yourself with the fundamentals of the Java programming language will help you better understand the code and concepts presented here.

 ## Getting started with your producer client

 The first thing to consider when developing a producer client application is your preferred programming language.